sktomor/OpenDoTT-communities/README.md

 ### About the OpenDoTT Project
 Open Design of Trusted Things (OpenDoTT) is a joint programme  from the Northumbria University and Mozilla to  explore how to build a more open, secure, and trustworthy Internet of Things (IoT).
 This program will train technologists, designers, and researchers to create and advocate for connected products that are more open, secure, and trustworthy.
 The project is made possible through funding from the European Union's Horizon 2020 program.
-*If you read an earlier version of this document, please note that the project has now moved from the University of Dundee to Northumbria University in Newcastle.
+<br>*If you read an earlier version of this document, please note that the project has now moved from the University of Dundee to Northumbria University in Newcastle.

 Topics:
 1. Wearables and the Self